jboss-developer/jboss-eap-quickstarts/servlet-filterlistener/README.md

 What is it?
 -----------

 The `servlet-filterlistener` quickstart demonstrates how to use Servlet filters and listeners.

+This example contains the following classes:

+* `FilterExampleServlet`: A simple servlet that prints a form that contains an input field and a *Send* button.
+* `VowelRemoverFilter`: A servlet filter that removes the vowels from the text entered in the form.
+* `ParameterDumpingRequestListener`: A simple servlet request listener that creates a map of the original HTTP request parameter values before the filter is applied.

 System requirements
 -------------------